glorylo/challenge/README.md

 The project is broken down to 6 ruby files in the 'lib' folder:

-- company_summary.rb This is the core class that includes the business logic and generating the output file
+- company_summary.rb: This is the core class that includes the business logic and generating the output file
-- company.rb domain object class.
+- company.rb: domain object class.
 It is mostly POCO and uses json_helper methods to assist instantiation from json
-- user.rb is also a domain object class similar to company.rb
+- user.rb: is also a domain object class similar to company.rb
-- json_helper.rb has a module that contains utility methods
+- json_helper.rb: has a module that contains utility methods
-- options.rb contains the parser for command line arguments
+- options.rb: contains the parser for command line arguments
-- runner.rb is the "main" method that executes using the parser from options
+- runner.rb: is the "main" method that executes using the parser from options

 The 'spec' folder contains the tests using Rspec.
 If you have rspec installed via `gem install rspec` you can run the tests (all the tests in the spec folder):